How to Use Positive Reinforcement with Kids (Age by Age Guide)

 Reward proper behavior

-Use Positive Reinforcement
+How to Use Positive Reinforcement with Kids

 - Your child wants your approval very badly.